pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 out = silly_sum(l) # 10
 ```

 The above looks like what we wanted?
-But wait... it changed our `l` object...
+But it changed our `l` object.

 ```python
 l
 ```
 > [1, 2, 3, 4, 0]

 If your function has side effects like this, you must mention it in the documentation.